paulbayer/Inventory_Scripts/README.md

 ### all_my_instances.sh
 This script displays all instances in all available accounts (by reading the credentials file and parsing the profiles to run against).

+### all_my_buckets.sh
+This script displays all buckets in all available accounts (by reading the credentials file and parsing the profiles to run against).